opst/knitfab/docs/02.user-guide/user-guide.en.md

 knit plan active yes PLAN_ID
 ```

-This command will re-execute any Run based on the Plan with the specified `PLAN_ID` that was previously prevented from executing.
+This command will re-execute any prevented Run based on the Plan with the specified `PLAN_ID`.

 ### Updating the compute resources required by a Plan